CHIEF OF FIRE RESCUE SERVICES 5129

 SPECIAL NOTE: Qualifying experience as chief officer must have been as a chief officer, assistant chief, deputy chief, or battalion chief in a fire district, fire department or comparable fire agency.
 Experience as a lower level officer such as lieutenant or captain will not be credited.

-a) Two (2) years of permanent competitive status as a Chief County Fire Marshal, or Director of Emergency Preparedness, or;
+a) Two (2) years of permanent competitive status as an Assistant Chief of Fire Rescue Communications, Chief County Fire Marshal, or Director of Emergency Preparedness,; or;

 b) Three (3) years of permanent competitive status as a Coordinator of Emergency Medical Services in the Department of Fire, Rescue and Emergency Services.

 NECESSARY SPECIAL REQUIREMENTS

 1. At the time of appointment and during employment in this title, candidates will be required to possess a valid license to operate a motor vehicle in New York State.

 2. At the time of appointment, candidates are required to hold the following licenses and certificates, and have completed training requirements as listed below:

 Fifty (50) hours of emergency management training; and,

 Minimum of twenty-four (24) hours of NYS DHES grant training at the time of appointment; and,